mubarakone/CaptureTheEther/README.md

 # CaptureTheEther
-So far, the Lotteries challenges have been completed: https://capturetheether.com/challenges/lotteries/
+*So far, the Lotteries challenges have been completed:* https://capturetheether.com/challenges/lotteries/
+<h3> CONTRACTS WILL NOT RUN AS IS.
+PROPER AMOUNTS OF ETH AND LINK TOKENS WILL BE NEEDED ONCE PROPERLY DEPLOYED IN TEST NETWORKS.
+CONTRACTS THAT REQUIRE OTHER CONRACT ADDRESSES MUST BE DEPLOYED LAST IN ORDER TO HARDCODE THE ADDRESSES BEFOREHAND